-The Teaching Assistants assigned to the lectures for PHYSICS 125, 130, and 135 hold office hours and are also available to see students by appointment.
-Students should never hesitant to avail themselves of this help.
+The Teaching Assistants for PHYSICS 130 and 135 hold office hours as follows in Dearborn Observatory, room 14.
+Students should never hesitate to avail themselves of this help.
 Office hours will be held through reading week.

 The Society of Physics Students offers mentor tutoring to students taking basic Physics courses.
 Email SPS for more details.

 When: Sunday, Monday, Tuesday & Wednesday from 8 - 10 PM

 Location: Technological Institute, Room HG04 (enter through HG10)

 The room is open to all calculus, chemistry and physics students looking for a constructive and helpful environment in which to work on math, chem and physics problems.
 It is staffed by experienced undergraduate peer tutors for students needing help in the following courses:

 Math 212, 213, 214, 220, 224, and 230